henrietta-k/adapt-learning-wiki/Developers-Guide:-Theme.md

 ### Overview

 In this guide we'll be looking at a type of plug-in for Adapt called theme.
 Themes change the look and feel of your Adapt course.
-They contain LESS, templates, Javascript, fonts and assets.
+They contain Less, templates, Javascript, fonts and assets.

 The structure of an Adapt-compatible theme is as follows: